 Trump considers DeSantis for the Pentagon with Hegseth under pressure over allegations: AP sources

-The Trump transition team was increasingly concerned about Hegseth’s path to Senate confirmation and was actively looking at potential replacements, a person familiar with the matter said.
+But the Trump transition team was increasingly concerned about Hegseth’s path to Senate confirmation and actively looking at potential replacements, a person familiar with the matter said.
 Hegseth is under pressure as senators weigh a series of allegations that have surfaced against him.

 DeSantis, who competed against Trump for the Republican presidential nomination in 2024, is being discussed as a possible replacement if Hegseth’s nomination does not move forward, according to three other people familiar with the matter.
 They were not authorized to publicly discuss internal deliberations and spoke on condition of anonymity.